bvader/howtos/basic-security-elasticsearch/README.md

 ./bin/elasticsearch-certutil ca
 ./bin/elasticsearch-certutil cert --ca elastic-stack-ca.p12
 ```
-Now we are going to create the http certs
+Now we are going to generate the https certs this just shows the pertinent lines...
+Note you will want to create the cert with the internal address, and loopback and a dns entry for `localhost`.
+If you have an addition external IP you would add to the ip list as well.
+We also specify the `hostname` for the DNS section.

 ```
 ./bin/elasticsearch-certutil http